nextnano-GmbH/nextnanopy/docs/examples/Example0_Set_up_the_configuration.rst

-    In case this file is missing or seems incomplete or corrupted, please contact nextnano GmbH, Germany by submitting a support request on www.nextnano.de or by sending an email to support@nextnano.com in order to receive a new copy.
+    In case this file is missing or seems incomplete or corrupted, please contact nextnano GmbH, Germany by submitting a support request on www.nextnano.de or by contacting us at https://nextnano.com/goto/support/ in order to receive a new copy.

     ANY USE OF THE NEXTNANO++ CODE CONSTITUTES ACCEPTANCE OF THE TERMS OF THE
     COPYRIGHT NOTICE.